 - Factors such as fever, asthma, congenital abdominal wall defects (associated with higher fluid loss through evaporation), burns and pain may all require larger amounts of maintenance fluids.

 The Holliday-Segar method is used to calculate the requirement of maintenance fluids in children.
 It estimates that for every 100 kilocalories utilized during metabolism, approximately 100 ml of fluid will be needed to replace the losses.
 Other more complicated methods of calculating fluids losses and requirement of maintenance fluid can also be used.

-Fluids which are lost prior to the child presenting to the physician are termed as deficit fluids.
+Fluids that are lost prior to the child presenting to the physician are termed as deficit fluids.
 The common causes of deficits are vomiting, and diarrhea.
 Deficit fluid requirement can be calculated based on a child’s clinical condition.
 Clinical examination of the child helps determine the requirement.
-Clinical signs of dehydration in children include weight loss, excessive thirst, dry mucous membranes, and diminished urine output.
+Clinical signs of dehydration in children include weight loss, excessive thirst, dry mucous membranes, sunken eyes, and diminished urine output.